francescruz/Rad-Project/README.md

 Rad Mashup (Twitter and Google API's mashup)
 General notes
 The updates on our mashup have helped the functionality.
-Fresh batch of tweets would crash under 5 seconds, but it worked successfully with 10
+Getting fresh batch of tweets within 5 seconds will make the website crash, but it worked successfully using 10 seconds

+v1: of the website does not have a search bar.
+v2: added search bar. it searches words on a tweet.

 Copyright group 5